Schopenhauer's Ethics: Compassion

 positive construction of his own ethical theory.
 The final section of the work provides a brief description of the metaphysical foundations of ethics.

-chopenhauer endorsed Kant's view that the morality of an action can be judged in
+chopenhauer endorsed Kant's view that the morality of an action can be judged in accordance

-you would be done by") as egoistic.
+be done by") as egoistic.

-he central doctrine of Schopenhauer's ethics is that morality is based on the
+he central doctrine of Schopenhauer's ethics is that morality is based on the everyday

-everyday phenomenon of compassion, … the immediate participation, independent of all ulterior considerations, primarily in the suffering of another, and thus in the
+phenomenon of compassion, … the immediate participation, independent of all ulterior considerations, primarily in the suffering of another, and thus in the

 prevention or elimination of it … Only insofar as an action has sprung from compassion does it have moral value; and every action resulting from any other motives